Council tax protocol

 Council tax arrears is the most common debt issue we help people with.
 This issue has risen by a third in the last three years - at a time when other debt issues have been falling.
 We know from our data that poor collection practices can often make people’s debt problems worse.

-Tightening budgets and demand growth mean councils face significant pressure to collect all the tax they’re owed.
-However, where local authorities and debt advice agencies work closely together, collection processes can be improved, with more early intervention to assist people struggling with payments, helping prevent further charges, alleviate stress and reduce both collection costs and demand on local public services.
+Budget constraints mean councils face significant pressure to collect all the tax they’re owed.
+However, where local authorities and debt advice agencies work closely together, collection processes can be improved.
+This leads to more early intervention to support people struggling with payments, helps prevent further charges and reduces both collection costs and demand on local public services.

-The council tax protocol [ 200 kb] was developed in partnership with the Local Government Association and offers practical steps aimed at preventing people from getting into arrears in the first place and advises on procedures for ensuring that enforcement agents act within the law.
+The council tax protocol [ 200 kb] was developed in partnership with the Local Government Association and offers practical steps aimed at preventing people from getting into debt in the first place and outlines how to ensure enforcement agents act within the law.
 For a summary of the protocol, see our infographic [ 140 kb].